“blessed be the name of Jehovah.” His blessing of God’s name was unconditional, irrespective of context, and without reason.

 Take Up Cross to Go on Spreading Gospel for Lord

 In 1997, my wife fell seriously ill.
 We spent all our savings to cure her illness, but with no result.
 It had ever driven our life into a corner for a period of time.
-At that point, a friend of mine preached theof the Lord to me; my wife, my two daughters, and I all accepted the gospel.
-From then on, we read the and prayed to the Lord every day.
+At that point, a friend of mine preached the gospel of the Lord Jesus to me; my wife, my two daughters, and I all accepted the gospel.
+From then on, we read the Bible and prayed to the Lord every day.
 Especially when I read the Lord’s word in the Bible, saying, “Come to me, all you that labor and are heavy laden, and I will give you rest” (Mat 11:28), I would often confide my sorrow to the Lord.
 Under His blessing, I suffered no distress little by little and not long after, my wife’s illness was cured miraculously.
 Since then on, our family was living a happy life.
 I became attached to the Lord Jesus in my heart and more convinced that the Lord Jesus is the true God to save man.
 However, just as I was beginning to confidently spread the gospel to repay the Lord’s love, the Chinese Communist Party extended its evil hand toward us.
 I have been arrested many times in the short span of four years, through which I underwent torture, abuse, and mocks from them.
 That experience, like a nightmare, remained fresh in my memory until now.

 One morning of August, 2003, when I was sweeping my courtyard, five unexpected guests broke in from the backyard.
 Taking a look, I found one of them was the township public security officer, another was the group leader, and the other three were policemen in uniform.
 As soon as the group leader saw me, he smiled hypocritically and said, “Lao Wang, we wanna talk to you, let’s talk inside.”
 At that time, a policeman was looking around outside, and the group leader stood at the door blocking the way.
 I had a feeling that there must be something wrong.
 At that time, there were two brothers who came to preach the gospel living in my house, and they had no idea of what happened outside.
 The moment we entered the house the policemen showed their certificates to us and roared, “Do you know what we’re doing here today?
 Don’t think we don’t know you believe in God.
 You’ve been long reported to our police and we’ve investigate you over one month.
 We know everything you have done.”
 And then, they forced my elder daughter to bring them upstairs to make a search.
 At that time, I was somewhat scared since I had long heard that the CCP treated the believers in the Lord with the vicious methods, never regarding them as man at all, and once arrested they would be like sheep falling into a tiger’s mouth.
 Thinking of that, I continuously prayed to the Lord to grant us faith.
 After my prayer, I thought of the Lord Jesus’ word, “Blessed are they which are persecuted for righteousness’ sake: for theirs is the kingdom of heaven.
 Blessed are you, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake” (Mat 5:10–11).
 The Lord’s word made me understand that it was blessed to be arrested by the CCP because God wanted to test our faith through this.
 He wouldn’t leave us behind.
 When thinking of that, I didn’t feel so frightened and I made a vow in my heart: No matter what happens, I will absolutely never sell out my brothers and sisters.